Hartmann of Dillingen: Bishop

-Troubles arose between the Bishop of Augsburg and the city authorities.
+Troubles arose between the Prince-Bishop of Augsburg and the city authorities.
 Augsburg, like other large cities throughout the greater part of Germany, attained enormous wealth, owing to the industrial and commercial activity of the citizens.
 From time to time efforts were made to restrict as much as possible the ancient civil rights of the bishops and their stewards, and even to abrogate them entirely.
 "The emperors were interested in Augsburg as a source of political support and revenue.
 As imperial influence in the city increased, that of the bishops' decreased.

-In the power struggle between the House of Hohenstaufen and the pope, Hartmann support the latter.
+In the power struggle between the House of Hohenstaufen and the pope, Hartmann V support the latter.
 He was thus seen as an adversary by the citizens, who barred the gates of the city to him when he came to take possession of his see.
 The bishop retired to his rural estates.
 From a state of discontent the citizens passed to open violence and burned the chapter house.
-In 1251 the Franciscans negotiated a peace, and wrung a number of concessions for the burghers.
+In 1251 the Franciscans negotiated a peace and wrung a number of concessions for the burghers.
 It took until 1256 before he was consecrated.

 He supported the monasteries and hospitals in his bishopric.
 He allowed Mendicant order, such as the Franciscans, Dominicans, and Carmelites to provide religious care in his diocese.
-In 1251 Bishop Hartmann granted the Dominican sisters of Augsburg land in the parish of S. Moritz, where the nuns built a new cloister and church.
+In 1251 Bishop Hartmann V granted the Dominican sisters of Augsburg land in the parish of Saint Moritz, where the nuns built a new cloister and church.

 The coins produced by the episcopal mint were the main currency in an extensive region.

-In 1256, a dispute arose between Hartmann and Duke Louis II of Bavaria about the office of Vogt in his bishopric.
+In 1256, a dispute arose between Hartmann V and Louis II, Duke of Bavaria about the office of Vogt in his bishopric.
 In 1270, he prevailed; however, in 1276, he lost control of the office to the Empire.
 In a dispute with Count Louis III of Oettingen about the office of Vogt over Neresheim Abbey, an arbitration board chaired by Albertus Magnus ruled against him.

-Swigger II of Mindelberg took Hartmann prisoner in 1266 and burned down his Straßberg castle.
+Swigger II of Mindelberg took Hartmann V prisoner in 1266 and burned down his Straßberg castle.

 After the death of his brothers, he inherited the family possessions.
 Some of these were transferred to the Bishopric of Augsburg in 1258.
-The von Dillingen family died out in the male line with Hartmann's death in 1286.
-Hartmann bequeathed to the Church of Augsburg his paternal inheritance, including the town and castle of Dillingen.
+The von Dillingen family died out in the male line with Hartmann V's death in 1286.
+Hartmann V bequeathed to the Church of Augsburg his paternal inheritance, including the town and castle of Dillingen.

 He was buried before the altar in Augsburg Cathedral.